 The Sunshine Coast Botanical Garden welcomes school groups to help students and adults deepen their understanding of Nature, offering programs for the elementary grades based on the season’s special opportunities.

 Teachers are also welcome to make special requests for program topics.

 Our overall theme is the vital interdependence (ecology) of plants and animals

 Plants & Pollinators: K-4

-- Bees & Blooms, Plant and Pollinators.
-K – 4.
-Children check out the Bee Yard, and learn about the interdependence of plants and pollinators, including native plants and insects.
+Children learn about the interdependence of plants and pollinators, including native plants and insects.
 They will explore the Botanical Garden in spring using their five senses.
-They might even meet the Queen! program available after 11 am only for best insect activity.
+This program is available after 1 pm only for best insect activity.